phpearth/docs/quality/debugging.md

 die(var_dump($start));
 ```

-That way you can quickly end procedure and check the variable for which you want to know more.
+That way you can quickly end execution and check the variable when you want to
+know more.

 ## Xdebug

-[Xdebug][xdebug] - PHP Swiss-Army knife - is a debugger and profiler for PHP.
-It can be used for more advanced debugging than just using var_dump function.
-It is one of the most used PHP debuggers.
-A lot of IDEs also utilize it and provide you simple debugging PHP environment.
+[Xdebug][xdebug] - A Swiss-Army knife of PHP, Xdebug is a debugger and profiler
+that can be used for more advanced debugging than simply using the `var_dump`
+or `print_r` functions.
+It is one of the most commonly used PHP debuggers.
+Numerous IDEs also utilize it to provide you with a PHP debugging environment.

 ## phdbg

 [Phpdbg][phpdbg] is integrated in PHP since PHP 5.6.0.
-It is implemented and distributed as an SAPI module - just as the CLI interface.
+It is implemented and
+distributed as an SAPI module (just like the CLI interface).

 ## Symfony VarDumper

-Using [Symfony VarDumper component][symfony-var-dumper] you can debug better with its `dump()` function that you can use instead of var_dump.
+You can debug better by using the `dump()` function of [Symfony VarDumper component][symfony-var-dumper]
+than is otherwise possible with using `var_dump` or `print_r`.

 ```php
 <?php